Part 2: Where does Vintage come from?

 If you've ever been to an estate sale, you'll sometimes find yourself walking straight into the house and finding nothing at all.
 Sometimes you'll be waiting in line for hours just to get into the house to find that all the good stuff had already been snatched up or you'll find yourself standing in line by 6 or 7AM for a 9AM sale just to be the first round of people to get into the house.
 Or once in the blue moon you'll get lucky and spend 2 hours at a local estate sale and come home with a box full of goodies.

-We share this all with your because we believe in transparency, awareness and education.
-As much as we care to sell a lot of vintage though our shop, we care more about promoting this lifestyle.
-Whether you buy from us, straight from the thrift store or from another vintage shop.
-We support you.
+I share this all with you because I believe in transparency, awareness and education.
+As much as I care to sell a lot of vintage though my shop, I care more about promoting this lifestyle.
+Whether you buy from my shop, straight from the thrift store or from another vintage shop.
+I support you.

 In the end, we all win when we join a secondhand lifestyle.
 The planet, the animals, local entrepreneurs, you, me and our future families.

 Next up is the last part of our series which goes into why vintage costs the amount it does.
 It’ll go live tomorrow.

 Till then, would love to hear your questions, your comments and your personal experiences shopping vintage.

 Disclaimer: This post is all based on research I've done on my own.
 If there is something inaccurate.
 Please let me know!
 I'm only here to spread awareness and help people understand the secondhand/vintage industry as a whole.
 Thank you!